Alaska with Breakside Brewery

 Day 6 | July 31

 From kayaks to boats to planes to trams, we thought we’d done it all—not so fast.
 This morning we board a helicopter to see what looms above Alaska’s capital city.
 The enormous icefield bordering us is home to multiple glacial flows.
 They’re what make Juneau feel so rugged and isolated, like we’re truly in another world.
 We’ll gear up, crampons and all, and go on a glacier hike, exploring all its features and beauty.
-After communing with our inner adventurer, we’ll descend back to civilization to get in touch with our inner Scott Lawrence.
+After communing with our inner adventurer, we’ll descend back to civilization.

 We’ll tour Alaska Brewing Company, just outside downtown Juneau.
 Through tastings and a well-deserved lunch, we’ll learn about how they’ve showcased award-winning quality beer in the region for the past 30 years.
 This also happens to be the exact place that motivated Scott to start Breakside in Portland—the good beer, food and vibe is infectious.
 After sampling everything we can, we’ll head back to town for some last-minute touring and shopping before reconvening for dinner.
 Right on the beach, we’ll feast on a fresh seafood cookout paired with the finest local brews.